Car Insurance Claim Deadlines: Statute of Limitations by State

 After a car accident, time is not on your side.
 Every state sets its own legal deadline — called the statute of limitations — for how long you have to file a car insurance claim or lawsuit against an at-fault driver.
 Miss it, and you could permanently forfeit your right to any compensation, no matter how serious your injuries or how clear the fault.

 In this guide, you'll learn exactly how these deadlines work, why your insurer's deadline and the legal statute of limitations are two completely separate clocks, and how time limits vary by state for both bodily injury and property damage claims.
-Whether you're dealing with a minor fender-bender or a major collision, understanding these rules could save you thousands of dollars.
+Most insurers expect notification within 24 to 48 hours, while legal deadlines to sue range from 1 to 6 years depending on your state — and confusing the two could cost you thousands.

 Key Pinch Points